deepcrawl/deepcrawl-test/README.md

 ## Using the Deepcrawl Test API

-The Deepcrawl Test API uses the GraphQL protocol to make it easy to retrieve any information or make any changes you'd like to make.
+The Deepcrawl Test API can directly be used, without using any of our options specified above.
+It uses the GraphQL protocol to make it easy to retrieve any information or make any changes you need.
 [You can find the full API documentation here.](https://deepcrawl.github.io/automator-sdk/)